capactio/capact/docs/content-development/guide.md

 >
 > In the future we might improve the ways, on how to process artifacts in the workflow.

-The last step launches the Helm runner, deploys the Confluence server and creates the `confluence-config` and `confluence-helm-release` **TypeInstances**.
-The `confluence-config` **TypeInstance** data was provided by the Helm runner in the `additional` output artifacts from this step.
+The last step launches the Helm runner, deploys the Mattermost server and creates the `mattermost-config` and `mattermost-helm-release` **TypeInstances**.
+The `mattermost-config` **TypeInstance** data was provided by the Helm runner in the `additional` output artifacts from this step.
 Check the Helm runner documentation, on how the `additional` output is created.

 Note the `runner-context` argument, which provided the context for the runner.
 Capact Engine injects a global artifact `workflow.outputs.artifacts.runner-context` into the workflow, so if you use a runner, which needs the runner context, you can to do it using:
 ```yaml